ipfabric/docs/docs/System_Administration/boot_wizard/change_network.md

 ---
-description: This section contains information how to change network configuration of the IP Fabric machine using our Boot Wizard.
+description: This section explains how to change the IP Fabric appliance's network configuration using the Boot Wizard.
 ---

 # Update Network Config